mims-harvard/AIM2/syllabus.md

 ### Auditing
 {:.no_toc}

-Auditing BMI 702 is only permitted with explicit permission by the course faculty.
+Auditing BMIF-203 is only permitted with explicit permission by the course faculty.
 Auditors must not increase the workload for instructors and TAs, or compete with enrolled students for other resources provided for students who are paying tuition, such as space in online classrooms or time during office hours.

 If you are planning to audit the course but want to get more involved, i.e. submit homework assignments, use office hours, etc., you are encouraged to register as a “special student”, which provides access to this course at a per credit cost.